What is the Best Brush for Staining Wood? — Use on Decks, Furniture (2023)

 You can use nylon, polyester, or a combination of the two to make synthetic bristles.

-Use a brush with synthetic polyester bristles to spread clear finishes and water-based stains.
-In contrast to mineral spirits, water causes the bristles on your brush to enlarge and become misshapen.
+I recommend opting for a brush with synthetic polyester bristles to spread clear finishes and water-based stains.
+In contrast to mineral spirits, water causes the bristles on your brush to enlarge and lose shape.

 Also Read: Can You Use Mineral Spirits on Wood?